Geometry of Swarm Theory

 This spacing is understood to be static under ordinary conditions.
 It anchors the constants we measure in the laboratory.
 At everyday scales the lattice appears perfectly continuous — like a fabric that looks smooth from a distance — because the “threads” of real space are fine enough that light and matter cannot resolve the gaps.

-CLICK to OPEN--> Note on high-energy limits
+Click to open➡️ Note on high-energy limits

-- Deeper aperture (λS ≪ λ): an additional, finer scale probed only by extreme-energy photons.
+• Deeper aperture (λS ≪ λ): an additional, finer scale probed only by extreme-energy photons.

 Other characteristic lengths appear as well, such as the node closure length (~8.9 × 10−9 m), which coincides with observed atomic X-ray lines.
-Together these scales suggest that the lattice has a measurable geometry — and may reveal new behavior when pushed to its limits.
+Together these scales suggest that the lattice has a measurable geometry — and may reveal new behaviour when pushed to its limits.

 Why does light travel helically, and can it go faster than c?

-In Swarm Theory, a wave bound to two-dimensional membranes cannot move in a straight line through three-dimensional geometry.
+A wave bound to two-dimensional membranes cannot move in a straight line through three-dimensional geometry.
 To advance, it must wrap around the lattice planes, tracing a helix.
 The helical path is longer than the straight-line projection, which means the observed speed of light c ≈ 2.998 × 108 m/s is always a projected value of the maximum lattice speed cmax ≈ 3.25 × 108 m/s.
 Arthur’s Constant κ ≈ 0.922 captures the ratio between the two.

 Consequences